ang-zeyu/infisearch/docs/src/getting_started.md

 Once you have loaded the bundles, to initialise morsels, simply call the `initMorsels` function.

-This requires an input element with an id of `morsels-search` to be present in the page by default.
+This requires an input element with an id of `morsels-search` to be present in the page by default, which can be configured differently via `uiOptions.input`.

 ```ts
 initMorsels({